 '''

-( "\langle spaces \rangle name" - )
+( "\spaces\name" -- )

 '''

 Skip leading space delimiters.
 Parse name delimited by a space.
 Create a definition for name with the execution semantics defined below.
 Reserve one cell of data space at an aligned address.

 name is referred to as a "variable".